Welcome to our website!

 The Pathology Department Faculty Mentoring Program is a formal and structured mentoring program designed to provide mentoring support and resources to all faculty in the department.
 There are many benefits of developing a structured mentoring program in addition to the informal mentoring mechanism which is already part of the nature of academic institutions.
 The ultimate goal of our program is to promote pathology faculty’s short-term and long-term success and to cultivate a positive and supportive culture at work which can lead to better performance and wellbeing.

-The mission of the Pathology Faculty Mentoring Program aligns well with the Department’s initiative on Diversity and Inclusion.
-Success of each of our faculty regardless of their background (gender, race, sexual orientation, religion, political learning, professional and personal backgrounds etc.) is critical to the success of the entire Department of Pathology.
+The mission of the Pathology Faculty Mentoring Program is to create success of each of our faculty wis critical to the success of the entire Department of Pathology.

 In this website, faculty will be provided with information about the Mentoring Program and instructions on how to get involved.
 Additionally, faculty will gain access to additional mentoring resources/tools and faculty development opportunities available at the University of Utah and School of Medicine (UUSOM).
 To ensure a smooth on-boarding process of our new faculty, we have also gathered links/websites that you may need at the beginning of your job with the University of Utah.
 Please check our website for new updates.